vincentbarr/vincentbarr.github.com/_posts/2012-11-20-social-innovation-hassani-mine-kafone.md

 [Product Designer Massoud Hassani's "Mine Kafone](http://massoudhassani.blogspot.com) is profound.
 It's simple, functional, and addresses a core human need: survival.
 It's a toy that donates landmines.

-####Situation: Landmines in Afghan prevent children and families from roaming freely in their environment.
+**Situation**: Landmines in Afghan prevent children and families from roaming freely in their environment.

-####Action: Hassani recalls desert as a playground.
+**Action**: Hassani recalls desert as a playground.
 Recalls racing "wind toys" with friends as a child.
 Builds a low-cost (40 euros), easy to assemble, ball-shaped wind toy that detonates landmines.

-####Result: TBD
+**Result**: TBD

 <iframe src="http://player.vimeo.com/video/51887079" frameborder="0" width="400" height="300"></iframe>